This guide to banking in France helps expats understand how the French banking system works, what is available to them, and how to choose a bank.

 Online and mobile payments

 Mobile payments are available through smartphone apps that enable users to make payments using their mobile devices.
-These have been growing in popularity in France in recent years, with PayPal, Google Pay and Apple Pay among the market leaders.
+These have been growing in popularity in France in recent years, with PayPal, Google Pay, and Apple Pay among the market leaders.
 See our guide to mobile banking in France for more information.

 Local money transfers

 Local money transfers can be set up through French banks as a SEPA (Single Euro Payment Area) payment.
 This system allows money to be transferred between financial institutions across the Eurozone area.
 These transfers are usually free of charge or less than €5 for amounts of less than €50,000.
 They usually take between 1-2 working days.
 If you want to transfer money into a French bank account, you will need that account’s bank details.
-For other Eurozone countries you will need the International Bank Account Number (IBAN) and SWIFT/BIC (Bank Identifier Code) for the bank receiving payment.
+For other Eurozone countries, you need the International Bank Account Number (IBAN) and SWIFT/BIC (Bank Identifier Code) for the bank receiving payment.

 International money transfers

 Transfers to or from outside the EU/EEA is more expensive as banks in France are free to apply their own tariffs.
 You will need to check what the charge rates are with your French bank.
 Transfers typically take around 3-5 working days.